buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 If they fail the save by 3 or 4, they are mortified.
 Until the end of the next round, they have a -1 penalty to Attack Rolls and Skills.

 If they fail the save by 1 or 2, they are punished.
-Until the end of the next round, they have a -1 penalty to Attack Rolls or Defense (target's choice).
+Until the end of the next round, they have a -1 penalty to Attack Rolls or Defense (target' \*\*s choice).

 **For each Magic Critical Success** obtained in the Magic Check, you can affect another creature that can see the gesture.